markchangliu/slip_box/readings/deep_residual_learning_for_image_recognition.md

 * For the same output feature map size, the layers have the same number of filters and a stride of 1.
 The identity shortcut is used directly is this case.

 * If the feature map size is halved, the layers have number of filters doubled and a stride of 2.
+The research team considers two options for shortcut connection in this case:

+  * Identity shortcut (option A): The shortcut still performs identity mapping, *with extra zero padding for increasing dimensions*.
+This option introduces no extra parameters.

-A projection shortcut done by 1x1 convolutions is used to match dimensions.
+  * Projection shortcut (option B): A 1x1 convolution is used to match dimensions.

 <p style="text-align: center"><img src="./img/arXiv_1512_03385/ResNet_18_34_building_block.png" width="600"></p>
 <p style="text-align: center">Figure 4.
 ResNet-18/34 building block architecture. <b>Left:</b> a block with feature map size and the number of channels unchanged. <b>Right:</b> a block with feature map size halved and the number of channels doubled.</p>